UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: Experiments

 \subsection{One-Shot Detection}

-Given a query image patch whose class label is not included in the training data, one-shot detection aims to detect all instances with the same class in a target image.
+\textbf{Setup.} Given a query image patch whose class label is not included in the training data, one-shot detection aims to detect all instances with the same class in a target image.
 One-shot detection is a promising research direction that can detect unseen instances.
 With feeding query patches to the decoder, UP-DETR is naturally compatible to one-shot detection task.
 Therefore, one-shot detection can also be treated as a downstream fine-tuning task of UP-DETR.

+Following the same one-shot detection setting as~\cite{hsieh2019one}, we crop out the ground truth bounding boxes as the query image patches.
+During fine-tuning, for the given image, we randomly sample a query image patch of a seen class that exists in this image, and the training ground truth is filtered according to the query image patch.
+During evaluation, we first randomly shuffle the query image patches of the class (existing in the image) with a specific random seed of target image ID, then pick up the first five query image patches, and finally average their AP scores.
+Every existing class in each image is evaluated and then averaged.
+The shuffle procedure ensures the results in stable statistics for evaluation.
+We train/fine-tune DETR/UP-DETR on VOC \texttt{2007train val} and \texttt{2012train val} sets with 300 epochs, and evaluate on VOC \texttt{2007test} set.
+We follow the same setting as Li~\etal~\cite{li2020one}.

-Following the same one-shot detection setting as~\cite{hsieh2019one}, we crop the query image patch as the query patch to the DETR decoder. we train DETR and UP-DETR on VOC \texttt{2007train val} and \texttt{2012train val} sets with 300 epochs then evaluate on VOC \texttt{2007test} set.~\tabref{OSD} shows the comparison to the state-of-the-art one-shot detection methods.
-Compared with DETR, UP-DETR significantly boosts the performance of DETR on both seen (\textbf{+22.8} AP$^{50}$ gain) and unseen (\textbf{+15.8} AP$^{50}$ gain) classes.
-Moreover, we show that UP-DETR outperforms all methods in both seen (\textbf{+7.9} AP$^{50}$ gain) and unseen (\textbf{+4.0} AP$^{50}$ gain) classes of one-hot detection.
+\textbf{Results.} ~\tabref{OSD} shows the comparison to the state-of-the-art one-shot detection methods.
+UP-DETR significantly boosts the performance of DETR on both seen (\textbf{+22.8} AP$^{50}$ gain) and unseen (\textbf{+15.8} AP$^{50}$ gain) classes.
+Moreover, UP-DETR outperforms all compared methods in both seen (min \textbf{+7.9} AP$^{50}$ gain) and unseen (min \textbf{+4.0} AP$^{50}$ gain) classes of one-shot detection.
 It further verifies the effectiveness of our pre-training pretext task.